Back to Main Menu

 3 Please throw all gum or candy in the garbage can before entering the training area.

 4 Students should have proper uniforms for training.
 A proper uniform consists of karate pants, karate jacket and belt.
 Rising Sun training T-Shirts are acceptable during training times only.
-Traditional karate jackets must be worn for promotions, Judo and Aikido classes and tournaments.
+Traditional karate jackets must be worn for promotions, seminars and tournaments.
 If you do not have your complete karate uniform for class, respectfully ask the instructor in charge if you may train without a complete uniform.
 (Helpful hint: The instructor will always say yes, provided you state that YOU forgot YOUR uniform and don’t blame it on someone else like your Mom or Dad!)

 5 Belts are to be worn during class times only.
 We do not wear our belts outside of the Dojo unless it is a Martial Arts function such as promotions, tournaments or demonstrations.
 All students are to wait until they arrive in the training area to put on their belts and they must remove them before leaving the school.
 How to tie your belt in Hinode-Ryu Karate